rooshimadethis/notube/README.md

    - Click outside the popup to dismiss it
    - Click the extension icon to toggle it on any page
    - Click the **+** button to add the current site to your list
+     - AI automatically generates an engaging description using Groq
+     - The new site appears at the top of your list
+   - Long-press any card to delete it from your alternatives

 ---